h2oai/h2o-3/h2o-docs/src/product/welcome.rst

   Refer to the :ref:`on-hadoop` section for detailed information.

 -  **Conda 2.7 or 3.5 repo**: Conda is not required to run H2O unless you want to run H2O on the Anaconda Cloud.
+Refer to the :ref:`anaconda` section for more information.

 -  **Spark**: Version 1.6 or 2.0.
 Spark is only required if you want to run `Sparkling Water <https://github.com/h2oai/sparkling-water>`__.